DasParijat/Ringtail-DE/README.md

 			<li>(Oswald)
 			Applied new Oswald sprite</li>
 			<li>(Fight UI)
-			Takes in player res color to set color of HP bar</li>
+			Takes in player res primary color to set color of HP bar, and player res secondary color to set color of power bar</li>
 			<li>(RingtailHARD)
 			Applied new Ringtail sprite, removed modulate</li>
+			<li>(Base Player / Player Res)
+			Has primary and secondary colors,
+			is broadcasted in get_cur_stats for player</li>
 		</ul>
 	<li>
 	<li>